Kreidl/jenkinstest/README.md

 Pipeline Maven Integration<br/>

 Additional:
-The Docker credentials stored as docker-pwd under the variable dockerHubPwd
+The Docker credentials stored as docker-pwd under the variable dockerHubPwd.
+The Credentials stored in the pom for the jib plugin